 Texture Ribbon or Braid Square: Attach texture ribbon or braid to a square - Sew it completely down or attach only at the sides of the square so fingers can go under the ribbon/braid.

 Hair Ties Square: To attach hair ties to the square, fold a small piece of 5" wide fabric in half.
 Place raw edge of this fabric at top of the square.
 Place hair ties under the fabric and secure in place by topstitching along the fold.
 If the hair ties have a metal part, cut metal part off before sewing in place.

 Zipper Square: Sew zipper(s) flat onto the square vertically, horizontally or diagonally.
 If the zipper pull is small, attach a key ring or ribbon to make it easier to pull.
 (Also note another embellishment in this picture, the bias tape loops with a bell attached to one loop with a key ring.)

 Sew two square together or cut a piece of fabric 5" x 9 1/2" to attach a longer zipper.
 Attach the zipper by sewing it flat.
-If zipper is not long enough to extend over the ends, put a folded piece of fabric the width of the square at the top and bottom edge and topstitch at the fold as shown in the picture below:
+If zipper is not long enough to extend over the ends, put a folded piece of fabric the width of the square at the top and bottom edge and topstitch at the fold as shown in the picture above.